derekbmcintire/Shifting-Power-API/README.md

 ## Future Versions

-Future goals for Shifting power include building an admin view that would allow an admin user to perform CRUD actions on videos and tags.
+#### Future goals for Shifting power include:
+- Building an admin view that would allow an admin user to perform CRUD actions on videos and tags.
+- The option to change langauge to Spanish.
+These videos were produced in both English and Spanish, and I would like this app to be more accessable to users who speak languages other than English.
+- Add more videos/resources.
+A third party API could be integrated to give a user access to even more videos and resources related to the bike part they have clicked on or searched for.

 ## Planning and Process

+This application was both challenging and exciting to build.
+It was my first time using a real front end framework and working with both the advantages and limitations that come along with that.
+I spent my planning time building user stories, wireframes and mapping out the database, and most of the decisions I had to make were around limiting and managing the scope of the project.
+I feel like there is a lot of potential for this to grow, but I focused on creating an MVP that would give users an idea of how this app could work in the real world.

+Working with Ember, I did face some tough challenges, especially with the rating feature, but relied on my class notes and the many resources available to me to push through and create what I envisioned.